lakshya-chopra/KyberCpp/KyberAlgorithmFlowchart.md

   - This is basically like a BDD problem, where we are given a point b (the point with noise added), and from that we have to find the vector v = s<sup>t</sup>A, which allows us to find the secret (devoid of all the noise).
   - SIS vs LWE
   - ![image](https://github.com/lakshya-chopra/KyberCpp/assets/77010972/7c0372eb-378f-4ff9-89bf-bc2257c3d045)
   - The public key, A is uniformly chosen from a set of integer m*n matrices modulo q.
+Below, the General PKC from LWE system for encrypting multiple bits of plain text: [the original system from regev can only encrypt a single bit of message]
   - ![image](https://github.com/lakshya-chopra/KyberCpp/assets/77010972/46d205e6-4f3d-4f4e-bfaf-764c951158bb)
+  - Here, multiple secret keys are chosen uniformly from Z<sup>n</sup> modulo q, hence a secret key matrix, s, of dimension **n*l** is formed, similarly a matrix is uniformly sampled from Z<sup>n*m</sup>, and is termed as A. Then we take the matrix product: s<sup>T</sup>A.